bens4lsu/theskinny-publish/Content/velvet-elvis/rhodes-22/bringing-velvet-elvis-home-2.md

 We tied up, had lunch, and came to realize that it was really, really hot out there.
 I was pouring sweat.
 I bet I drank two gallons of fluid on this day, and I couldn't have made water if I had tried.

 After lunch, it took another couple of hours to rig the boat and do some basic provisioning.
-There's no need for it to have taken that long, but it was the first time I raised the mast on <i>Velvet Elvis</i>, and I made a boneheaded error that took a little time to rectify.
+There's no need for it to have taken that long, but it was the first time I raised the mast on *Velvet Elvis*, and I made a boneheaded error that took a little time to rectify.

 By and by, we were on the lake.
 At 3:45, we cut the motor and were officially sailing for the first time in more than a year.